craws/OpenAtlas/install/upgrade/upgrade.md

 After following the instructions restart Apache and test if the application is working.

     service apache2 restart

+If you are using git and want to update to the latest stable release you can fetch the master branch e.g.

+    git pull origin master

 ### 3.10.0 to 3.11.0